 I know it’s difficult—believe me, I know.
 I struggled for years with intense retroactive jealousy, which I can tell you about some other time…

-I know it’s difficult, but you must try and cultivate some sense of appreciation for any woman from your husband’s past.
+It’s difficult, but you must try and cultivate some sense of appreciation for any woman from your husband’s past.

 Regardless of your husband’s mistakes, or those of his past partners.
-Regardless of what some other woman did, or didn’t do, for your husband.
-Regardless of anything…
+Regardless of what some other woman did, or didn’t do, for your husband., regardless of anything…

 Because any change to your husband’s past—really, anything—would have forever altered his future.
 And all of your husband’s past connections have shaped and formed him into the man he is today.